Wouldn't bother, lad. Swords are named for the great deeds they've done in battle. Bilbo:

 - Crimson Spell gives us the cursed sword Ygg Veilund, which only members of the royal family of the Alswieth can use at all (though even they suffer a curse if they use it).

 - The Wave Motion Gun magic wands from Magical Girl Lyrical Nanoha, such as Nanoha's Raising Heart and Fate's Bardiche.
-It's quite possible they named themselves.
+They are named either by their ownersnote ,or in some cases, by their creatorsnote .
+The sole exception to this is Raising Heart, who was already named even before she was given to Nanoha.

 - The artifacts from Mahou Sensei Negima!.
 In Latin, of course.
 Also, Setsuna's sword is called Yunagi.

-- Arguable example: Most of the guns used by Alucard and Seras in Hellsing are named, though the names are seldom mentioned and appear not to be universally known.
+- Most of the guns used by Alucard and Seras in Hellsing are named, though the names are seldom mentioned (with the exceptions of Alucard's Jackal and Seras' Harkonnen) and appear not to be universally known.

 - Naruto features a few of them.
 Most notable is Kirabi/Killer Bee's Samehada.